“Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.” – Ronald Reagan

-Example 6: several generations ago a person worked 1.4 months per year to pay for government; now it takes 5 months.
+Example 6: several generations ago a person worked 1.4 months per year to pay for government; now it takes five months.

 Also, in the past, the one wage-earner families lived well and built savings with minimal debt, and many families paid off their home and college educations for their children without loans.
 How about today?

-Few citizens know that a few years ago government changed how they measure and report inflation, as if that would stop it – – but families know better when they pay their bills for food, medical costs, energy, property taxes, insurance and try to buy a house.
+Few citizens know that a few years ago the government changed how they measure and report inflation as if that would stop it – – but families know better when they pay their bills for food, medical costs, energy, property taxes, insurance and try to buy a house.

 Here is a link for up to date information on current and historical inflation rates: http://inflationdata.com/